pioneers/mentor-matching/README.md

 ### Usage
 1. Install the libraries listed in `requirements.txt`.
 Note that `cvxpy` may require you to have "Microsoft Visual C++ Build Tools".
 If this happens, you should probably ask someone who actually knows what they are doing how to make that work, since it's kind of a pain.

+2. If using the Gurobi solver (see the [Choosing A Solver](#choosing-a-solver) section), run `pip install -i https://pypi.gurobi.com gurobipy`.
+You will also need to sign up for a (free) academic licence at https://www.gurobi.com/.

-2. Put mentor data in a file called `mentors.csv` and team data in a file called `teams.csv`.
+3. Put mentor data in a file called `mentors.csv` and team data in a file called `teams.csv`.
 Data should be formatted as described in the next two sections.
 See `mentors-example.csv` and `teams-example.csv` for example data formatting.

-3. Ensure that there are no commas in any of the data.
+4. Ensure that there are no commas in any of the data.
 Commas may cause the csv to be parsed incorrectly.

-4. Run `assign.py`.
+5. Run `assign.py`.
 The matching will be output to `matching.csv`; a mentor-team compatibility matrix will be output to `compatibility.csv`.
+If you want to use the Gurobi solver instead of the `cvxpy` solver, run `assign.py -g`.

+### Choosing A Solver
+When running the program, you have the choice between two solvers: Gurobi and `cvxpy`.
+The default is `cvxpy`, since Gurobi requires a (free) academic licence, and so is marginally more work to set up.
+However, Gurobi has advantages if running on an instance with a larger number of teams / mentors--it is generally faster, provides mid-run updates on its progress towards the optimal solution, and still outputs a (suboptimal but probably not too bad) solution if you terminate it early.
+To run with the `cvxpy` solver, simply run the program as usual; to use the Gurobi solver, run it with a `-g` tag.

 ### Mentor Data Format